mjkoster/MolecularKinetics/README.md

 ## Overview

-Fun with van der Waals force
+Fun with the van der Waals force